devseme/Instagram/README.md

 ## Author
 [Ian Seme](https://github.com/devseme)
 # Description
-This is the famous instagram clone app that enables users to see the different pictures posted by other users.
-You can view, like, follow and unfollow other users.
+This is the famous Instagram clone app that enables users to see the different pictures posted by other users.
+Here,they can view, like, follow and unfollow other users.They can also view user stories.
 ##  Live Link

 ## User Story
-* View different photos from the galllery
+* Sign in to the application to start using.
+* Upload my pictures to the application.
+* See my profile with all my pictures.
 * Click a single image to expand it and view the details of that photo
-* Search for images by different categories.
+* Search for images by image name.
 * Copy a link to the photo.
-* Filter photos based on the location.
+* Like a picture and leave a comment on it.
+* Follow other users and see their pictures on my timeline..

 ## Setup and Installation
 ##### Clone the repository:
  ```bash